IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

 ```
 #
 # Create Fusion application definition that spans multiple namespaces
+# Note: For applications deployed on a HCP managed cluster, apply on spoke
 #
 oc apply -f dominolab-cluster-application.yaml

 #
 # Create recipe in domino-system namespace
+# Note: For applications deployed on a HCP managed cluster, apply on spoke
 #
 oc apply -f dominolab-cluster-recipe.yaml